What is Aicardi Syndrome?

 Coping with Aicardi Syndrome is difficult, but you can help your child live a better life by seeking knowledge and support.

 - Educate yourself about the disorder.
-Little is known about the cause of Aicardi Syndrome, but the more you know about how the condition affects your child, the better you can support them.
+Little is known about the causes of Aicardi Syndrome, but the more you know about how the condition affects your child, the better you can support them.

 - Find support from the AS community.
 The rarity of the syndrome may make you feel like you’re on your own, but you’re not.
 Online resources can connect you with other families living with AS.